 Tortoises instinctively know they won’t be able to tread water and get back to land.

 However, tortoises enjoy soaking in shallow water that’s beneath their jawline.
-However, all soaks must be supervised in case your tortoise gets into difficulty and drowns.
+However, soaks must be supervised because a tortoise could get into difficulty and drown.

 Can Tortoises Drown?